TMEIT/reglementet/english/markdown/tmeit_reglemente_en.md

 **that** an operational plan exists.
 **that** there is a budget for the operational year.
 **that** the work teams assigned events are listed on the website.
-**that** coming KMR events are listed on the website.
+**that** coming KMR events are listed on the website.\
-**that** that Masters that are present in Kistan 2.0 during a TMEIT-event with workercandy, have to eat workercandy at least once.
+**that** Masters present in Kistan 2.0 during a TMEIT-event with workercandy, have to eat workercandy at least once.

 #### 4.1.5 The Master of Traditions (TraditionsMästaren)